nikki-torno/DSC232R_Biomedica_Project/README.md

 ![Figure 3 - Model Summary Table](images/model_sum.png)

 ## **Results**
-The model achieved a training accuracy of 96.6% by the final epoch and a testing accuracy of 81%, with a weighted average precision of 81%, recall of 81%, and f1-score of 81%.
-The classification report also revealed a range of performance on different classes in the dataset, with precision scores as low as 71% and as high as 100% across various dataset categories.
-Moreover, the model performance was visualized by performing t-SNE on model predictions, then plotting the t-SNE of CNN embeddings.
+The model achieved a training accuracy of 96.6% by the final epoch and a testing accuracy of 81%.
 ![Figure 5 - Model Accuracy Score](images/accuracy_1.png)

+The classification report indicated a weighted average precision of 81%, recall of 81%, and f1-score of 81%; the classification report also revealed a range of performance on different classes in the dataset, with precision scores as low as 71% and as high as 100% across various dataset categories.
 ![Figure 6 - Model Classification Report](images/accuracy_2.png)

+Further, the model performance was visualized by performing dimensionality reduction via t-SNE on model predictions, then plotting the t-SNE of the embeddings.
 ![Figure 7 - t-SNE of Model Embeddings](images/model_tsne.png)

 ## **Discussion**